-Add one or more servers to Eclipse will let you run your Eclipse project on a server in the Eclipse IDE, instead of having to export and deploy your project to a server.
+Application servers can be added to Eclipse, so that you can run your Eclipse application in the Eclipse IDE, instead of having to export and deploy your project to an application server.

 - In Eclipse , select File > New > Other.